Bootable USB Guide

 Troubleshooting

-USB not showing up?
-Try a different USB port — preferably a USB 2.0 port (usually black, not blue).
-You may also need to enable Legacy Boot or CSM in your BIOS settings.
+The USB still isn't showing up.
+Try a different port — a USB 2.0 port (usually black, not blue) often works best.
+In BIOS/UEFI settings you may also need to turn on Legacy Boot or CSM.

 Boot Menu Keys by Manufacturer